 Much in the same way, indulging yourself in an interesting activity in times of being alone has the potential to make it easier for you to fight your Phobia.
 You can choose to listen to music, read an engaging book, watch your favorite TV show, it could be anything at all.
 In particular, however, meditation and mindfulness can prove to be highly effective.
 There are various reasons why such practices are more effective than any other.
 First of all, meditation is associated with bringing peace and calmness to your mind.
 It is obvious that there is no room for an emotion like fear in a mind where peace is inhabiting.
 Secondly, the whole concept of mindfulness is based on collecting your entire focus and pouring it into a positive event that is happening in the present moment.
 With mindful listening, for example, since your entire focus is in the present on an event like a soothing symphony or the chirping birds, there is no room for your mind to wander around in the unnecessary emotions like fear.

-Being engaged in meditation and mindfulness in the moments of beings alone doesn’t only help you fight your Phobia but is also effective in sharpening your focus, improving your memory, and activating the natural relaxation response of your body to reduce high levels of stress and anxiety.
+Being engaged in meditation and mindfulness in the moments of being alone doesn’t only help you fight your Phobia but is also effective in sharpening your focus, improving your memory, and activating the natural relaxation response of your body to reduce high levels of stress and anxiety.

-- Where Is It Coming From?
+3. Find Out Where Is It All Coming From

 It is to be kept in mind that more often than not, our emotions are being fueled by our experiences.
 It is possible that your fear of being of alone is stemmed from the abandonment issues that you faced as a child or perhaps in one of your past relationships.
 This is why it is important to focus on where is this fear coming from?
 Once you know the root cause of it, you are in a much better position to make the amendments.
 For instance, if you find out that the cause of your Monophobia could be your abandonment as a child, you can then sit yourself and recollect the moments when you were not abandoned by your loved ones.
-If it was your last relationships that triggered the fear, you can remind yourself how people are different and just because your last relationship was cursed, doesn’t mean that everyone that you will find will do the same to you.
+If it was your last relationship that triggered the fear, you can remind yourself how people are different and just because your last relationship was cursed, doesn’t mean that everyone that you will find will do the same to you.
 Most importantly, once you know the reason why you are afraid, you can create an action plan to work on your self-confidence and self-esteem.
 Make a list of everything that you have to offer to see for yourself how valuable you are.
 Strengthening your self-confidence and boosting your self-esteem is highly effective both for the fear of being alone and to address the challenge of abandonment.
 Remember that the abandonment issues don’t always manifest with a fear that your loved ones will leave you alone, but it can also manifest with a fear of being alone in any given environment in general.

 You are strong, so is your mind.
 You are not helpless before your fear of being alone.
 Once you choose to be committed to winning this war, there is hardly anything that can stop you from overcoming your Autophobia.
 You are even better equipped to guard yourself against its effect on your personal and professional life if you dig deeper, find its root cause, and eliminate it at the source.
 It is important to make an effort into learning to be alone.
 It doesn’t only enable you to face your fear but helps a great deal in widening your social circle and having deep, meaningful relationships with people around you.
 It is because you are no longer dependent on their company.
 You are not a burden for them and your comfort or happiness, in general, is not disturbed by their absence.